getsentry/eng-pipes/src/brain/github/issueLabelHandler/README.md

 ## Time to Triage

-We track Time to Triage [as an SLO][looker] for the OSPO and the EPD org as a whole.
+We track Time to Triage [as an SLO][looker] for EPD.
 The computation is [defined in LookML][implementation] based on the `Status: Untriaged` label.
-The handler in this directory implements logic to manipulate the `Status: Untriaged` label in repos that are owned by one team (i.e., not `sentry`; that's done with [a GitHub Action][action]).
+The handler in this directory implements logic to manipulate the `Status:
+Untriaged` label in repos that are owned by one team (i.e., not `sentry`;
+that's done with [a GitHub Action][action]).
 Here is the logic:

   1. Apply `Status: Untriaged` to new issues/PRs from external users.